Technical Advisory

 • Latency and throughput charts for inbound signals, policy evaluations, and channel responses.

-• Dead-letter queues and retry strategies for failed actions with predictable backoff.
+• Dead-letter queues and retry strategies with predictable backoff.

 Security, privacy, and compliance

-Autonomous retention workflows touch sensitive customer data.
-Implement strict access controls, data minimization, and consent-aware processing.
-Privacy-by-design should be integral, with region-specific data handling, encryption, and auditability.
-Align with regulatory frameworks and organizational data governance policies.
+Autonomous retention workflows handle sensitive data.
+Enforce strict access control, data minimization, and consent-aware processing.
+Privacy-by-design, region-specific handling, encryption, and auditable logs are essential for compliance and risk management.

-• Role-based access control and least-privilege principals for agents and operators.
+• Role-based access control and least-privilege principles for agents and operators.

 • Data masking and tokenization for sensitive fields in non-production environments.